dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 ## Paginating API Responses

-The `RESTClient.paginate()` method is specifically designed to handle paginated responses, yielding `PageData` objects for each page:
+The `RESTClient.paginate()` method is specifically designed to handle paginated responses, yielding `PageData` instances for each page:

 ```py
 for page in client.paginate("/posts"):